GilbertRC/Light-Field-Scale-and-Depth-Space/README.md

 # Light Field Scale and Depth Space
 A simple reproduced version of Light Field Scale and Depth Space (Lisad)

-Lisad-1 can be used to detect 3D keypoints as the ray edge detection (edge detection) in EPI.
+<p align = "right">Lisad-1 can be used to detect 3D keypoints as the ray edge detection (edge detection) in EPI.
 <br>
 Lisad-2 can be used to estimate the depth map as the ray detection (blob detection) in EPI.